Overland Communications Guide – FRS Vs. GMRS Vs. CB Vs. HAM (Amateur Radio)

 Overland Communications: How To Communicate When Overlanding or Off-Roading in Your 4Runner

 If you venture off the beaten trail often or are routinely in areas where cell phone coverage is not available, you might be familiar with satellite phones and communicators.
-Satellite phones are common knowledge to most folks in the overlanding industry, but satellite communicators are not as well known, although they are making a huge shift in momentum over the past several years.
+Satellite phones are common knowledge among most folks in the overlanding industry.
+Still, satellite communicators are not as well known, though they have seen significant momentum over the past several years.

 Satellite communicators are pretty nifty, but they do have some drawbacks.
 First, they require a subscription for use.
 Subscriptions vary in costs and type of service.
-Next, thunderstorms or heavy cloud cover can impact their effectiveness to obtain a satellite signal as a clear view of the sky is important for a strong signal.
+Next, thunderstorms or heavy cloud cover can impact their effectiveness to obtain a satellite signal, as a clear view of the sky is important for a strong signal.
 Last, they are not a fast means of communication.
 You are essentially texting your message, sometimes with a device that only has 3-4 buttons.
-You can link a satellite communicator such as the Garmin InReach Mini to your cell phone via Bluetooth in order to text quicker and more efficiently, but it is an additional step you have to take in order to send a message.
-When you are out in the middle of nowhere it is worth it though.
+You can link a satellite communicator, such as the Garmin InReach Mini, to your cell phone via Bluetooth in order to text more quickly and efficiently, but it is an additional step you have to take in order to send a message.
+When you are out in the middle of nowhere, it is worth it, though.

 In my opinion, satellite communicators are a must if you go in areas less traveled…especially if you go on your own without another vehicle or group of people.
 I highly recommend the Garmin InReach Mini as a good, affordable option.